cname87/project-perform-k8es/README.md

-# Proof of Concept project-perform web application
+# Proof of Concept web application hosted on Kubernetes

-The functionality in this POC is limited but the application is fully production-ready and very extensible.

-The application is hosted on Google Cloud Platform at <https://projectperform.com/>.
-It runs a Single Page Application on the user’s web browser and accesses a database hosted by MongoDB Atlas via a REST API described using OpenAPI specification at <https://app.swaggerhub.com/apis/cname87/Teams/1.0.0>.
-The source code is hosted on GitHub at <https://github.com/cname87/project-perform>.
-Full CI/CD is in place with every check-in to the master branch triggering a cloud build on GCP that runs full backend and front-end unit tests and application e2e tests before deploying to a Google Kubernetes Engine cluster.

-The web application is built on a MEAN stack – ‘MongoDB, Express.js, Angular, Node.js’ with full-featured logging, error handling reporting & monitoring via <https://rollbar.com/>, high unit test coverage using Mocha and Karma/Jasmine, & full e2e test coverage using Protractor.
-It includes Auth0 authentication using <https://auth0.com/>.
-It is hosted on Google Cloud Platform App Engine which offers performance, reliability & monitoring.
+This POC is an single page web application hosted at <https://projectperform.com/> that runs as containerized microservices in a Kubernetes cluster.
+An external ingress controller routes incoming https traffic to a frontend microservice that implements an nginx server serving the static Angular single page content and acting as a reverse proxy to the backend microservice via a loadbalancer.
+The backend microservice implements the business logic and communicates with the external database hosted on MongoDB Atlas.
+The Kubernetes cluster is managed using Helm.
+The application was developed using Skaffold which allows you to build, push, and deploy your application from VSCode.
+The application is deployed on a Google Kubernetes Engine cluster via a Google Cloudbuild CI/CD pipeline that checks in to git all candidate and deployed Helm Charts to allow for audit and rollback.
+The source code is hosted on GitHub at <https://github.com/cname87/project-perform-k8es>.

 ## Technologies